jhanvilathia/Drone-Management-System/README.md

 The field is a 10x10 square grid (X and Y coordinates range from 0 to 9).
 The drone's initial position and direction can be set during registration.

-### Submission:

-Create a pull request for the shared github repository.
-Include clear instructions on how to build, run, and test your application in the README.md file.

-## Note:

-Feel free to add additional APIs or redesign APIs,  use any additional libraries or tools you deem necessary for completing this challenge.
-Good luck, and happy coding!